stamcenter/ml-inference/README.md

 - **Client-side (local):**
   - Key generation
-  - Input preprocessing
+  - Input preprocessing and encryption
-  - Encryption
   - Decryption and postprocessing

 - **Server-side (remote):**
-  - Encrypted model preprocessing
+  - Cryptographic context setup and model preprocessing
   - Homomorphic inference

 This execution mode is enabled by passing the `--remote` flag to the harness.